MicrosoftDocs/connected-spaces/articles/web-app-insights-summary-pages.md

 ![Least busy day card](media/analytics-19.PNG "Least busy day card")

-The subscript describes the absolute change in this value for the current time frame compared to average footfall across all displays during the selected time frame.
+The subscript in the card describes the absolute change in this value for the current time frame compared to average footfall across all displays during the selected time frame.
 The triangle to the left of the subscript indicates the difference in footfall for the highlighted day, compared to the daily average footfall during the selected time frame.